mfursov/logpipes/README.md

 See [LogCachePipeOptions](https://github.com/mfursov/logpipes/tree/master/src/LogCachePipe.ts) and
 related [unit tests](https://github.com/mfursov/logpipes/tree/master/tests/LogCachePipe.jest.ts).

+### DateTimePipe

+Adds a timestamp as the first parameter to every console message.

 ### NoopPipe

 NoopPipe does nothing and proxies all parameters to the next pipe with no changes.